What is Food, Fun, 4-H?

 Food, Fun, 4-H is a free, at home cooking program that unites families in the kitchen and at the dinner table.
 This program gets young people in the kitchen and provides experience preparing home cooked meals, trying new foods, encouraging family time, developing communication skills, and having fun!

-In partnership with Lost River Market & Deli and IU Center for Rural Engagement, Purdue Extension-Lawrence County's 4-H Youth Development Educator and Community Wellness Coordinator will offer a monthly, Meal Kit Program.
+In partnership with Lost River Market, Purdue Extension-Lawrence County's 4-H Youth Development Educator and Community Wellness Coordinator will offer a monthly, Meal Kit Program.

 ff4h-social-media-logo-01.png